 Using Gorilla Glue, I secured the pipe insulation to the hangers.
 However, a test fit indicated that the pipe insulation was too thick and that the hangers would not be able to close around the storage tubes.

 So, I tried an alternative; auto and marine weatherseal.
 This proved to be the perfect thickness.
 I secured a strip to each edge of the pipe hangers.
 I then mounted the pipe hangers to the frame of the camper.

 For our camper sewer hose storage, I was able to install two RV sewer hose storage tubes.
 The Valterra sewer hose storage tubes are the perfect size and my new Thetford Titan hoses fit great.

 However, while the ten foot Thetford hoses are accordion style and should be easily compacted, they don’t get short enough to fit two into a tube.
 The RhinoFlex hose I used to use would compact much more easily.
 Ideally, a camper with multiple tank drains would have three tubes for easy storage of all of the hoses needed.

-If you want to see how we connect the camper sewer hoses to the two gray tanks, check out our post RV Sewer Hose Setup For Two Connections.
+If you want to see how we connect camper sewer hoses to two gray tanks, check out our post RV Sewer Hose Setup For Two Connections.
 For our list of must-have camping items, check out our post RV Essentials for Outfitting A Camper.